Mera Peak is widely-regarded as the highest trekking peak in Nepal.

 The most appealing feature of the Mera Peak climb is the beautiful and uninhabited Hinku Valley, which is filled with a lovely forest.
 You will rest under mammoth magnolias and pass immaculate forests with banks of raspberries and strawberries.

-Mera Peak is situated on the edge of the Khumbu region, southeast of Everest.
+Mera Peak is situated on the eastern edge of the Khumbu region, which is the orange square below.

 Mera Peak Itinerary